darrell-aguilar/siteflow-dashboard/README.md

 1. Secret
 2. Token
 3. Site Names
+4. Agent ID

-The secret and token should use the following naming convention:
+The SECRET, TOKEN, and AGENTID should use the following naming convention:

 ```
 SF_SiteName_SECRET
 SF_SiteName_TOKEN
+SiteNameAGENTID
+SiteNameAGENTID
 ```

 If multiple sites will be needed, create multipl Secret and Token variables with the relevant site name added onto it